Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Gaggia Academia

-• Espresso plus function, which adjusts espresso body and crema
+• Espresso plus function, which adjusts the espresso body and crema

 Check Amazon